AsifQamar/DSA_Sheet_by_Asif/README.md

 **2. Progress Tracking**

 * **Progress Bars:** Every topic has a progress bar.
-As you mark questions as "Solved," the bar fills up with an orange color.
+As you mark questions as "Solved," the bar fills up with an green color.
 * **Visual Feedback:** When a question is solved, the text turns gray to show it is completed.

 **3. Drag and Drop**